Do I have an eating disorder?

 If you have noticed that someone you know might be experiencing an eating disorder, it’s important to remember that you can be vital to their recovery.
 To be the person that they can confide in can make a huge difference.

-Our support group will allow you to meet other people who are in your situation.
-It can be extremely useful to know and talk to other people who understand what you are experiencing.
+Our support group will allow you to meet other people who are in a similar situation.
+It can be extremely useful to talk with others who have an understanding of what you are experiencing.

 In 2015, 725,000 people were diagnosed in the UK with an eating disorder.